Empire State Building investors dig in against REIT plan

-NEW YORK, July 17 (Reuters) - Malkin Holdings LLC, which has proposed creating a real estate investment trust with the Empire State Building as its centerpiece, has spent more than $10 million of the iconic building’s owners’ money, raising the ire of some investors who are organizing an opposition against the whole plan.
+NEW YORK (Reuters) - Malkin Holdings LLC, which has proposed creating a real estate investment trust with the Empire State Building as its centerpiece, has spent more than $10 million of the iconic building’s owners’ money, raising the ire of some investors who are organizing an opposition against the whole plan.

 Malkin Holdings spent $10,237,424 chiefly on fees to consolidate 18 properties into a REIT, a first step toward an proposed initial public offering of Empire State Realty Trust Inc, according to an April filing with the U.S. Securities and Exchange Commission.